Naan Sigappu Manithan (2014 film): Plot

 In the middle of the night, Indhiran, accompanied by his friends Sathish and Karuna, purchase a gun illegally from a local gangster.
 Back home, Indhiran stares at his wish list and recalls his past.

-Past: Since childhood, Indhiran has been suffering from narcolepsy, a rare disorder, which makes him fall asleep whenever his emotions reach an extreme level and hinders him from living an ordinary life.
+Past: Since childhood, Indhiran has narcolepsy, a rare disorder which makes him fall asleep whenever his emotions reach an extreme level and keeps him from living an ordinary life.
 He needs to be accompanied all the time.
 Companies hesitate to hire him, although he has excelled in academics, and he cannot impregnate women since he falls asleep during sex.
 However, he can still hear whatever is being said while he sleeps.
 Indhiran creates a bucket list with goals that he wants to achieve on his own.
 One day, he ventures out alone, which was one of his goals.
 When he is almost hit by a vehicle while crossing the road, his fear mounts, and he falls asleep in the middle of the road.

 A passerby makes him pose as an orphaned corpse and gathers money from onlookers for his burial.
-Meera, who passes by, takes pity and shells out almost five grands.
-Later, Meera meets Indhiran in a shopping mall and falls unconscious upon seeing him alive.
+Meera, who passes by, takes pity and shells out almost five thousand rupees.
+Later, Meera meets Indhiran in a shopping mall and faints from shock upon seeing him alive.
 After clearing the misunderstanding, they start dating and fall for each other.
-Meera makes one of Indhiran's dreams come true (i.e. getting a kiss from a beautiful woman by kissing him), but her father opposes their marriage as Indhiran cannot give birth to a child.
-Meera urges Indhiran to find a way how he could stay awake.
+Meera makes one of Indhiran's dreams come true (i.e. getting a kiss from a beautiful woman by kissing him), but her father opposes their marriage as Indhiran cannot stay awake during sex.
+Meera urges Indhiran to find a way to stay awake.
 It dawns on Indhiran that he had never fallen asleep while taking a shower.
-Believing that her father will accept Indhiran only when his potency is proved, Meera and Indhiran have sex underwater in their pool, resulting in Meera becoming pregnant.
+Believing that her father will accept Indhiran only when his sexual potency is proved, Meera and Indhiran have sex in his swimming pool, resulting in Meera becoming pregnant.